Aminetou Mint El-Moctar: Early life

-El-Moctar was born in Nouakchott on 13 December 1956 and grew up in an upper-class family of eight children.
-At the age of eleven, her father arranged marriage for her, which she strongly objected to, however the marriage went ahead and her first child was born when she was 14.
+Mint El-Moctar was born in Nouakchott on 13 December 1956 and grew up in an upper-class family of eight children.
+At the age of eleven, her father arranged marriage for her, which she strongly objected to; however, the marriage went ahead, and her first child was born when she was 14.

 As a teenager she was involved with Marxist protests and was arrested several times by police.
 At this point, she also stood up for the rights of her family's slaves, encouraging them to take their own freedom and to leave.
-After leaving her husband, and unable to attend school, she worked in a variety of low-paid jobs, including: cigarette seller, switchboard operator, and as a social worker.
+After leaving her husband, and unable to attend school, she worked in a variety of low-paid jobs, including cigarette seller, switchboard operator, and as a social worker.